hashicorp/terraform/website/README.md

 ## Previewing Changes

 You should preview all of your changes locally before creating a pull request.
-The build includes content from this repository and the `terraform-website` repository, allowing you to preview the entire Terraform documentation site.
+The build includes content from this repository and the [`terraform-website`](https://github.com/hashicorp/terraform-website/) repository, allowing you to preview the entire Terraform documentation site.
+If `terraform-website` isn't in your `GOPATH`, the preview command will clone it to your machine.

 **Set Up Local Environment**